EternityForest/THUNDERWARS/README.md

 ## References

+As this is not an academic paper, citations do not always follow standard practice for scientific writing, they are there to provide historical context and starting points for further research.

 [^1]: Wikipedia contributors, "Implementation intention," Wikipedia, The Free Encyclopedia, https://en.wikipedia.org/w/index.php?title=Implementation_intention&oldid=1309452985 (accessed September 9, 2025).

 [^2]: The Book of Five Rings, https://en.wikipedia.org/w/index.php?title=The_Book_of_Five_Rings&oldid=1306221261 (last visited Sept.
 9, 2025).